 Our industry-driven certification programs have been created to encourage and facilitate sustainable business practices.
-The programs address seven key areas of sustainable building: energy & envelope, materials & methods, indoor air quality, ventilation, waste management, water conservation, and building practices.
+The programs address eight key areas of sustainable building: energy & envelope, materials & methods, indoor air quality, ventilation, waste management, water conservation, occupant wellness, and building practices.
 Built Green Canada’s guiding principles are:

 Our programs are voluntary

 The programs are for those who want to build durable, healthier, affordable homes that take a holistic approach to sustainability—and enjoy the benefits that follow.
 We provide tools that guide a better build, helping to set builders apart from the competitors, while providing pass-along benefits for prospective homebuyers.

 Training is essential

 All builder and renovator members must be trained in BUILT GREEN® practices, policies, and procedures prior to building their BUILT GREEN® projects.
 To ensure accessible and affordable options, Built Green Canada offers online training options.

 Built Green offers choices and is straight-forward to navigate

 Our programs enable builders to choose from a number of green features, depending on what best suits the build and environment.
 The straight-forward checklist that guides certification is broken down into eight sections and comes with a corresponding program Guide that further clarifies each checklist point.
 The checklist also helps the builder navigate price points per green feature and offers samples of how to achieve certification.